adama-wzr/EffectiveDiffusivityFVM/README.md

  ## Documentation

 The documentation pdf is a more in-depth source on the mathematical formulation and code implementation, while also providing technical insight on how to run and modify the code included in this repository.
+The documentation only covers the old code in the Deff2D_GPU folder, which was part of the associated publication.
+A more comprehensive documentation folder will acompany major updates, version releases, and/or new publications.

+If there are any questions in the meanwhile, please feel free to reach out to one of the authors.

 ## Acknowledgements